Seattle Web Design

 Let’s review how ads show up on Google’s paid listings.
 First you open a Google AdWords account.
 That costs $5.
 Then, you start a campaign, and you can put up an ad that links to a website.
 Doesn’t have to be your website at all, in fact many folks make their living out of managing the ad campaigns for other folks.

 Another thing to remember, this placement is for keywords that the company picked, not you.
 There are many different keywords that a business might think would bring them clients.
 If you’re a dog trainer, you might want “dog training” or “dog school” or “dog kindergarten” – but which should you pick?
 This is why you do some experimenting when you set up an ad.
 But “dog trainer” is going to cost a heck of a lot more than “dog school”, because the competition is greater.
-So these companies pick out the cheapest words to use in their fishing expedition – so they can charge you more, and pay the minimum for each click.
+So these companies could select the cheapest words to use in their trial – so they can charge you more, and pay the minimum for each click.
 Google has some excellent free keyword analysis tools, check out the keywords they are, and aren’t recommending.

 Jill